sue-guo/sue-guo/README.md

 <h3 align="left">Projects</h3>
 Here are some of the projects I've worked on:

 - [My Portfolio](https://github.com/sue-guo/my-portfolio): This is my portfolio website that I created using React.
-It showcases my projects, skills, and contact information..
+It showcases my projects, skills, and contact information.

 - [My blog](https://github.com/sue-guo/web-code.git): This is a blog website that I created using PHP.
 It allows users to create, edit, and delete posts.

+- [Facts Calendar](https://github.com/sue-guo/facts-calendar/): This is a project that I created using react to display Calendar, fetch facts from an API by date, and save or delete a fact in my favorite.

 <h3 align="left">Get in Touch</h3>